 Below, you can see San Francisco, Berkeley, and San Jose, California in the same frame using Walker’s map of educational attainment (top) over Cable’s racial dot map (bottom).See how people are segregated by educational attainment (top image) and race (bottom image) in Chicago, Illinois:

 Compare regions of the U.S. examining Walker’s map with Cable’s racial dot map, you can see how racial and educational inequality intersect.
 While I only visualized cities above for comparison on both maps, if you examine Walker’s map of educational attainment, two broad trends with respect to segregation by educational attainment are easily visible:

 - Urban/rural divide–people with bachelors and graduate degrees tend to be clustered in cities and metropolitan areas.

 - Racial and economic inequalities–within metropolitan areas, you can see educational achievement segregation that both reflects and reinforces racial and economic segregation within the area (this is what you see above).

 And, as research has shown, the levels of parents’ educational attainment within an area impacts the educational performances of the children living in that area as well.
 That’s how social reproduction happens.
 Sociologists are interested in how inequalities are passed on to subsequent generations.
 And it is sometimes hard to notice in your daily life because, as you can see above, we’re segregated from one another (by race, education, class, and more).
-And this segregation is one way interlocking inequalities persist.Tristan Bridges, PhD is a professor at The College at Brockport, SUNY.
+And this segregation is one way interlocking inequalities persist.Tristan Bridges, PhD is a professor at the University of California, Santa Barbara.
 He is the co-editor of Exploring Masculinities: Identity, Inequality, Inequality, and Change with C.J.
 Pascoe and studies gender and sexual identity and inequality.
 You can follow him on Twitter here.
 Tristan also blogs regularly at Inequality by (Interior) Design.